 Nevertheless, you need to get back to your doctor regarding these side effects so that he/she can help you cope on a personal level.

-Metformin 500 mg is a popular dose of the medicine.
-It is able to suppress glucose production in the liver.
 On average, diabetics are found to produce two to three times more glucose in their liver than non-diabetics.
+Metformin effectively suppresses glucose production in the liver.
 Metformin also makes cells more sensitive to insulin.
 Experts agree that diabetes starts with insulin resistance.
 Insulin is the courier that carries glucose from your food into cells.
 When cells resist, insulin is not able to deliver sugar into muscle and fat cells.
 Sugar then backs up in the bloodstream instead.

 Best Dietary Supplements For Relief From Metformin Side Effects